 Rainforestation Nature Park is part of the CaPTA Group and was established by Charles and Pip Woodward in 1974.
 This unique tourist attraction is set on 100 acres of World Heritage Rainforest and situated five minutes travel from Kuranda Village, and half an hour by Coach from Cairns in Tropical North Queensland, Australia.

 The Pamagirri Aboriginal Experience offers an authentic insight into Australian Aboriginal and Torres Strait Islander Culture.
 Created in collaboration with tribe elders, this unique smorgasbord of culture provides an educational look into all aspects of Indigenous Culture.
+The Pamagirri Aboriginal Experience recently won the gold in the 2019 Queensland Tourism Awards for Aboriginal & Torres Strait Islander Tourism.

 Relax in the rainforest amphitheatre, which provides a natural setting provides a beautiful backdrop for the Pamagirri Corroboree; a traditional dance performance depicting aspects of indigenous culture including animals, food gathering and hunting.
 The rainforest serves as the theatre walls whilst sounds of wildlife provide accompaniment to the haunting sounds of the didgeridoo and clapsticks.